 An estimated 130,000 Georgians have Alzheimer’s disease, a form of dementia, and the number is expected to increase greatly over the next decade.

-This growth has led to the creation of memory care units within residential care facilities.
-These units deliver specialized services to residents with dementia.
+This growth has led to the creation of memory care units within residential care facilities just like the ones from Fountain Square of Lompoc: Memory Care.
+These memory care units deliver specialized services to residents with dementia.

-Ideally, all services in a memory care unit are centered around those residents with impaired memory.
+Ideally, all services in a memory care community or memory care living facility are centered around those residents with impaired memory.
 From providing comfort foods to enhanced socialization, memory care staffers are trained to help these residents engage in such activities as easy-to-play games, art projects or even dancing.

 Generally, the ratio of staffers to residents is higher in a memory care unit than in a regular assisted living facility.